nickzoic/nick.zoic.org/art/quantized-counting-considerations/index.md

 *Quantization effects on binned counts*
 *[python source code](src/quant.py)*

+With too little noise, many variants have 100% of counts in a single bin, and end up with a score of exactly 0.25, 0.50, 0.75 or 1.00.
+With too much noise, the signal starts to get overwhelmed.

 Quantization isn't necessarily a huge problem for a lot of studies as we're mostly looking to classify variants into broad categories of benign and pathological.
-But it may also lead to strange correlation artifacts, for example if many variants end up being scored at exactly 0.25, 0.50 and 0.75 due to quantization this may give us misleading correlation graphs and statistics.
+But it may also lead to strange correlation artifacts and misleading correlation statistics.

 ## Interpreting Experimental Data

 Actual experimental data contains quite a lot of noise, so we're unlikely to get clean results like the above.
-Bin counts are only a *sample* of the actual organism being experimented on.
+Scores are based on bin counts which are only a *sample* of the actual organism being experimented on, so we can also consider how precise that estimate is.
-In the process of combining four bin counts into one score, we've lost quite a lot of information.

 For example, here are four different sets of bin counts, with different distributions but all of which end up with a score of 0.525: